 Bank or Building Society Account

 Early Education is accountable for all financial matters in branches.
-Charity law requires all branches to keep accurate accounts.
+Charity law requires all branches which hold their own bank account to keep accurate accounts.
 These do not have to be complicated or difficult to manage.
 They can be a simple income and expenditure account showing a credit or deficit balance.

 A responsible person, not related to any branch officer, should check the branch accounts and sign to say they have done so.
 This is not a formal audit and does not need to be carried out by an accountant.
 It could be done by someone with experience of finance matters such as a school business manager.

 In the interests of transparency, the accounts must be presented either at the branch Annual General Meeting or at a committee meeting, if no AGM is held.
 To be incorporated in the national audit, audited branch accounts must be sent to Early Education’s head office by 31 May each year.

 An electronic income and expenditure pro forma is provided.

 In the event of a branch closure the bank account should be closed and the balance of funds returned to Early Education with a final audited account.
 The balance of funds can then be used to support the work of Early Education.